NETWAYS/ansible-collection-elasticstack/README.md

 * *beats_logging*: Where to log (Default: `file`)
 * *beats_loglevel*: Level of logging (for all beats) (Default: `info`)
 * *beats_logpath*: If logging to file, where to put logfiles (Default: `/var/log/beats`)
+* *beats_fields*: Fields that are added to every input in the configuration

 The following variables only apply if you use this role together with our other Elastic Stack roles.